Pea Soup (1974; revised 2002-2011)

 I composed Pea Soup while a student at Wesleyan University.
 A self-stabilizing network of analog circuitry (originally three Countryman Phase Shifters) nudges the pitch of audio feedback to a different resonant frequency every time the feedback starts to build.
 The familiar shriek is replaced with unstable patterns of hollow tones, a site-specific raga reflecting the acoustical personality of the room.
 These architectural melodies can be influenced by moving in the space, making other sounds, or even by letting in a draft of cold air.
 The piece existed both as an installation, responding to visitors, and in a concert version, in which people performed activities intended to influence the feedback.

 In the late 1990s I tried to replicate the now unavailable Countrymen, and by 2002 developed a fair emulation (with extensions) in software, which I return to for minor tweaks on a regular basis.
 Thirty years on I'm touring the piece again, and re-positioning what was a typical 1970s task-oriented work of strict Minimalism with a freer occasion for "improvising with architecture."

-By 2011 I had accumulated recordings of over 50 performances of Pea Soup.
-Working with a former graduate student I developed that plays back the various audio files in pseudo-random order, with long cross-fades, to create a seamless mix that slowly modulates from one "room key" to another.
+By 2013 I had accumulated recordings of over 60 performances of Pea Soup.
+Working with a former graduate student I developed a web app that plays back the various audio files in pseudo-random order, with long cross-fades, to create a seamless mix that slowly modulates from one "room key" to another.

 Here are links to some recordings and documentation: